 Job Shadow (High School)

 Ever consider a career in an aquarium?
 Here is a wonderful opportunity to visit World Aquarium for a day and find out what really goes on in front of and behind the scenes.
 Learn about the job skills needed as well as the subjects that are involved in this interesting and complex occupation.

 Job Shadowing must be arranged through your school!
 Please have your guidance counselor call and arrange a job shadowing experience at 314-647-6011.
 If you have any questions, please contact us.

 High School Internships

 This program is designed for high school students who wish to gain experience in marine biology, research, or education.
 This must be part of your school curriculum (1 day/week with 1 semester minimum) as either an internship credit or an independent study credit.
-Students design and implement investigations with World Aquarium mentor supervision.
-These experiments can be in the areas of aquatic ecology, marine biology, or education, to suit the student’s interest.
+Interns work with our animal care staff in caring for the animals, interact with the public, give guided tours to students through exhibit realms, and do exhibit maintainenance.
 It is a fun way for students to be learning about possible careers in these exciting fields.

 This program allows college students (undergraduate and graduate) to do supervised activities for college credit.
-There are three different types of internship programs available for college students, including:
+There are four different types of internship programs available for college students, including:

 - Public relations/advertising

 In the Research Internship, students are given the opportunity to select from several areas of bench research currently conducted.
 These areas currently include: